BatoolMM/R-markdown/_episodes/03-markdown-intro-headings-lists.md

 >
 >
 > Since we already put the subheadings into the Materials and Methods section, we just need to add subheadings to the Results and Discussion Section.
-> Make these lines in subheadings:
+> Make these lines into subheadings:
 > * Survey Demographics
 > * Current Landscape for Rigor and Transparency in Represented Shared Resources
 > * Core Implementation of Research Best Practices